- Unexpected shape that works

 The C-HR comes well-equipped in either of its two trim levels, with standard dual-zone climate control, a touchscreen audio system, and more.
 But unlike other small front-wheel-drive hatchbacks, the C-HR starts at more than $23,000 including delivery, meaning buyers pay for the style.

 A host of dealer appearance, functional, and performance accessories is available to personalize each model.
-The 2018 C-HR will go on sale in spring 2017, imported to North America from a Toyota factory in Turkey.

 2018 Toyota C-HR